Chester J. Straub

-Chester John Straub (born May 12, 1937) is an inactive senior United States circuit judge of the United States Court of Appeals for the Second Circuit headquartered in New York City.
+Chester John Straub (May 12, 1937 – July 13, 2024) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Education and career

 Straub was born on May 12, 1937, in Brooklyn, New York City, New York.
 He received a Bachelor of Arts degree from St. Peter's College in 1958, and his Bachelor of Laws from the University of Virginia School of Law in 1961.
 Straub served as a First Lieutenant in United States Army Intelligence and Security from 1961 to 1963.
 In 1963, he began the private practice of law with Willkie Farr & Gallagher, where he became a partner in 1971, and where he remained until his appointment to the federal bench.
 Straub's private practice was concentrated in litigation, regulatory agencies and governmental affairs.

 State legislative service

 Straub was a member of the New York State Assembly from 1967 to 1972, sitting in the 177th, 178th and 179th New York State Legislatures; and a member of the New York State Senate from 1973 to 1975, sitting in the 180th and 181st New York State Legislatures.